Fatal Honeymoon: Cast

-Release and reception
+Release

 It premiered in the United States on Lifetime on August 25, 2012 and received a cinematic release in Australia in 2014.

+Reception

 Varietys Geoff Berkshire remarked that with "its strict fidelity to genre cliches and steadfast focus on the true-crime formula, Fatal Honeymoon plays like warmed-over comfort food for armchair detectives.
 Not even the unexpected presence of Harvey Keitel is enough to distinguish the pic from any number of similar efforts."
 He further criticized the lack of character depth in the film, commenting that writers Mac Gudgeon and Teena Booth 'seem more interested in dropping clunky references to scuba diving ... rather than providing the characters with any psychological depth or shading.
 There’s no sense that these stick figures trapped in a by-the-numbers melodrama could be real people swept up in tragic circumstances.

 "There’s little for the actors to do other than go through the motions.
 Keitel has a few flashy scenes as a grieving father, but the largely dull role remains significantly below his skill level."
 Technically, Berkshire concluded, the film is "in line with low-budget telepic standards."

 David Hinckley, of the New York Daily News gave the film two out of five stars, praised the performances of Clayton and Miller, commenting that she "suppresses what we know should be all her legitimate worries while Miller makes Gabe thoroughly unlikable at best and often downright sinister."
 He surmised that men "tend to be a miserable lot in Lifetime movies, most of them anyway, and it can make for tough viewing. ...
 In the end, “Fatal Honeymoon” seems vaguely unsatisfying — not because of its conclusion, but because it feels like an extended dramatization that in the end tells us less than a straight news report or documentary could have done. ...
 Whatever the truth, Gabe should go into Hallmark’s Male Villains Hall of Fame on the first ballot."

 Many experienced scuba divers have expressed dissatisfaction with the movie based on claims made in the movie about diving.
 One of the defense's diving expert witnesses at the Alabama murder trial, Michael McFadyen, has stated that the movie bears little resemblance to what actually occurred and what witness statements say happened.